bnomei/kirby3-seobility/README.md

 ## How it works

-The plugin will query the free or paid API and cache the results until the content page is modified or cache expires (see settings below).
+The plugin will scrape the web based tools of [Seobility.net](https://www.seobility.net/?ref=kirby3-seobility-plugin) or query your paid API account and cache the results until the content page is modified or cache expires (see settings below).

 > ⚠️ EVERY time you press the save button in the panel for a page with this field a request to the API will be made.
 This might delay saving by a second or two.